Find out about degree apprenticeships and Master's degree apprenticeships including the benefits for employees and employers.

 - Digital and Technology Solutions Professional degree apprenticeship (Top-Up) (subject to approval)

-- B2B Sales Professional degree apprenticeship (course information available spring 2017)
+- B2B Sales Professional degree apprenticeship (course information available summer 2017)

 At the University of Portsmouth, we have strong relationships with business and industry through research programmes, innovation and knowledge transfer partnerships, undergraduate job placements, and graduate employment schemes.
 This means we can develop Bachelor's and Master's degree apprenticeships that meet the needs of businesses and their workforce.